Bag0niku/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
-Analysis of a new vehicle in production at a fictional company
+Analysis of a new vehicle in production at a fictional company.
+Production troubles are blocking progress on the MechaCar prototype.
+An analysis of production data is needed to provide insights that might be helpful to the manufacturing team.

 ### Resources
 - Data:
-    - Real dataset:
-        - Motor Trend Magazine's 1974 Car Dataset
     - Fictional Datasets:
         - Production PSI measurements for suspension coils
         - Production measurements of prototype vehicle yet to be released